 When we work with our kids on the concept of Standing Firm, we help them persevere and use their determination to hold fast until the storm passes.
 By realizing that the universe is working on our behalf in ways that we don’t learn, we encourage great things to happen to us.
 When we take a stand, we let people know what our non-negotiables involve.

 In my book: Making Sense of Life: A Guidebook for Parents and Kids, Amazon.com: Making Sense of Life: A Guidebook for Teens and Parents eBook: Patterson, Rich: Kindle Store, I discuss the importance of role-playing the skill of Standing Firm with your kids.
 When we help kids with what to say, we move them forward—challenges such as what to say and how to deal with teasing and name-calling.

 What are their non-negotiables?
-Sex, drugs, alcohol, friends, leaving campus, truancy, cars, dating, prom and so many other areas to explore with them.
-As parents, when we take time to discuss these things when things are calm, we help to set the stage for a smooth transition later when kids are faced with these decisions.
+Sex, drugs, alcohol, friends, leaving campus, truancy, cars, dating, prom, and so many other areas to explore with them.
+As parents, when we take time to discuss these things when things are calm, we help set the stage for a smooth transition later when kids need to make these decisions.
 And they will be faced with them more than likely.
-But not to worry, that helps them learn how to stand up to other kids, how to hold their ground.
-If we protect kids to the point where they never encounter these things, then they lack to skills and become easily distracted and led off course.
+But not to worry, that helps them learn how to stand up to other kids and hold their ground.
+If we protect kids to the point where they never encounter these things, they lack skills and become easily distracted and led off course.

-Help your kids to take a stand regarding their homework and doing other more fun things, take a stand on your morals, take a stand on your personal conduct standards, then when they are faced with these distractions, they will know exactly what to do.
-Here’s what I know, “When we Stand Firm in our life, we are true to ourselves, which raises our selt-esteem, raises our image among our friends and lets people know that you will not be distracted in those areas.”
-I hope that you find this useful as you raise your own kids.
+Help your kids take a stand regarding their homework and doing other more fun things, take a stand on your morals, take a stand on your conduct standards, then when faced with these distractions; they will know what to do.
+Here’s what I know, “When We Stand Firm in our life, we are true to ourselves, which raises our self-esteem, raises our image among our friends, and lets people know that you will not be distracted in those areas.”
+I hope that you find this helpful as you raise your kids.

 Yours for Better Parenting,